 Other taxpayers tried to sign up for a plan using the online marketplace but were denied tax credits to help cover the costs.
 Through an appeals process, they eventually won approval for the credits.
 The ACA exempts such individuals from the penalty during the months they were uninsured and appealing their eligibility [source: Healthcare.gov].

 A final category of exempt individuals had their catastrophic coverage plans cancelled by their provider and can't find an affordable substitute on the online marketplace.
 Catastrophic coverage plans have low monthly deductibles and serve to protect the insured from only the highest health care costs.
 If you qualify for this hardship exemption, you are excused from paying the penalty and you are given access to the lowest rate catastrophic plans in the marketplace [source: Healthcare.gov].

 To claim any of these hardship exemptions, taxpayers need to complete and mail in a paper application to the health insurance marketplace.
 Some hardship exemptions require support documentation like a bankruptcy filing, a death notice, or a copy of a police or fire report.
 This claim should be done sooner rather than later because the taxpayer needs to receive an exemption certificate number from the marketplace to include with his or her federal tax filing.

-For lots more information about the Affordable Care Act and other little understood changes to U.S. tax law, check out the related HowStuffWorks links on the next page.
+For lots more information about the Affordable Care Act and other little understood changes to U.S. tax law, check out the related HowStuffWorks links below.